-The amounts shown in these columns represent the estimated threshold (or minimum), target, and maximum possible cash incentive awards for each of the named executive officers.
+(1) The amounts shown in these columns represent the estimated threshold (or minimum), target, and maximum possible cash incentive awards for each of the named executive officers.
 Under our Management Incentive Plan, Mr. Lansing's target amount is equal to 100% of his base salary and the target amount for each of the other named executive officers is equal to 50% of his base salary.
-The maximum amount in each case equals 2.5 times the target amount, which would result if the Company Performance Factor were 125% and the Participant Performance Factor were 200%.
-Additional detail regarding the determination of cash incentives to executives for fiscal 2017 is included above under "Compensation Discussion and Analysis."
+The maximum amount in each case equals 2.5 times the target amount, which would result if the Company Performance Factor was 125% and the Participant Performance Factor was 200%.
+There is no threshold (or minimum) level of awards under the Management Incentive Plan.
+Additional detail regarding the determination of cash incentives to executives for fiscal 2020 is included above under "Compensation Discussion and Analysis."
 Actual payments are set forth in the "Summary Compensation Table" above.

-Amounts shown reflect MSUs that were granted under our 2012 LTIP and were subject to the achievement of specific performance goals related to the Company's total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years, approved by the Leadership Development and Compensation Committee.
-For all named executive officers, 118% of the target awards for the first performance period were earned and vested on December 8, 2017 and the remaining portion of the target awards may be earned subject to achievement of specific performance goals for the two and three year performance periods and then subsequently vest subject to the named executive officers' continued employment with the Company through December 8, 2018 and December 8, 2019 respectively.
+(2) Amounts shown reflect MSUs that were granted under our 2012 LTIP and are subject to the achievement of specific performance goals related to the Company's total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years, approved by the LDCC, with no threshold (or minimum) levels of performance.
+On December 4, 2020, the LDCC certified that for all named executive officers, 166% of the target awards for the first performance period were earned for that tranche of awards eligible to vest on December 10, 2020.
+The remaining portion of the target awards may be earned subject to achievement of specific performance goals for the two- and three-year performance periods and then subsequently vest subject to the named executive officer's continued Service as a Service Provider (as defined in the 2012 LTIP) through December 10, 2021 and December 10, 2022, respectively.
+These awards do not pay dividend equivalents.

-(3) Amounts shown reflect PSUs that were granted under our 2012 LTIP and were subject to the achievement of specific performance goals related to revenue and net income metrics approved by the Leadership Development and Compensation Committee.
-For all named executive officers, 175.6% of the target awards were earned, one-third of the earned units vested on December 8, 2017 and the remaining two-thirds are scheduled to vest in annual installments beginning December 8, 2018 (subject to the named executive officers' continued employment with the Company through each applicable vesting date).

-- (4) These RSUs vest in four equal increments on the first four anniversaries of the grant date.
-These awards do not pay dividend equivalents. - (5) Represents the grant date fair value of each MSU, PSU, or RSU, as applicable, computed in accordance with FASB ASC Topic 718.
+- (3) Amounts shown reflect PSUs that were granted under our 2012 LTIP and were subject to the achievement of specific performance goals related to revenue and net income metrics approved by the LDCC, with no threshold (or minimum) levels of performance.
+For all named executive officers, 200% of the target awards were earned, one-third of the earned units vested on December 10, 2020 and the remaining two-thirds are scheduled to vest in two annual installments beginning December 10, 2021 (subject to the named executive officer's continued Service as a Service Provider (as defined in the 2012 LTIP)).
+These awards do not pay dividend equivalents. - (4) Reflects RSUs that were granted under our 2012 LTIP which vest in four equal increments on the first four anniversaries of the grant date subject to the named executive officer's continued Service as a Service Provider (as defined in the 2012 LTIP).
+These awards do not pay dividend equivalents. - (5) Reflects stock options that were granted under our 2012 LTIP which vest in four equal increments on the first four anniversaries of the grant date subject to the named executive officer's continued Service as a Service Provider (as defined in the 2012 LTIP). - (6) Represents the grant date fair value of each stock option, MSU, PSU, or RSU, as applicable, computed in accordance with FASB ASC Topic 718.
 The values included in the table for the MSU and PSUs are at target value, representing the probable outcome of the performance conditions as calculated at the time of grant.